Fish follow FaceBook Follow us on Facebook! Or join our Facebook Group

 Latest Newsletter

-Fish of the Month: June 2025
+Fish of the Month: November 2025

 Four different fish.
 On the left, a flattened fish, which is a stingray.
 At the top, two small golden fish, which are from Geographic Photo Ark.
 Below them, a fish with a long, thin, downward-pointing mouth, which is an elephant fish.
 On the right, a large scaly fish, swimming towards us, which is a Jullien's golden carp.